nricciardi/taskup/README.md

 ![My Profile page](./doc/img/usr-doc/my-profile-page.png)

-> WARNING: when a user edits email or password, he will have logged out.
+> WARNING: when a user edits email or password, he will be logged out.

-## Manage Task Status, Task Label, Users and Roles
+## Manage Task Status, Task Labels, Users and Roles

 Having the specific permissions, a user as PM is able to manage task status, task label,users and roles.